-Referrals and Account Participant Invitations – We receive information about you, such as your name and email address, if an Anchorage user refers you to our platform or invites you to participate on their account as an administrator, viewer, or spender.
+- Referrals and Account Participant Invitations – We receive information about you, such as your name and email address, if an Anchorage Digital user refers you to our platform or invites you to participate on their account as an administrator, viewer, or spender.

-Third Party Sign In – If you log in to our services using credentials from a third party (for example, Google), we will receive information that you have made public via your privacy settings with that third party.
+- Third Party Sign In – If you log in to our services using credentials from a third party (for example, Google), we will receive information that you have made public via your privacy settings with that third party.